AlexGibsonPlymouth/LSOA_Attribution/README.md

 ### Warning

 It is important to remember that although the vast majority (94.1%) of 2021 LSOAs are unchanged since 2011, where changes have taken place it is because there have been significant population changes - e.g. large-scale housing developments.
-This obviously means that older data is likely to be of limited use simply because is describes populations which will, by definition, have changed substantially.
+This obviously means that older data are likely to be of limited use simply because they describe populations which will, by definition, have changed substantially.

 Thus although contemporary data that is still being published using 2011 LSOAs (e.g. benefit data available via Stat-Explore) can be attributed to 2021 LSOAs with some confidence, older data (e.g. 2019 IMD scores which are actually based on 2016 data) are likely to be of limited value.